 Elizabeth Lund is vice president and general manager of the Commercial Airplanes Supply Chain.
-Named to the position in March 2019, Lund has responsibility for the overall strategy, contracting, daily management and development of the Boeing Commercial Airplanes supply chain, which supports the manufacture and service of all Boeing commercial airplanes.
-She also co-leads the enterprise wide Design & Manufacturing for the Second Century project focused on driving innovations in the production system to achieve Boeing’s global industrial champion goals.
+Lund has responsibility for the overall strategy, contracting, daily management and development of the Boeing Commercial Airplanes internal and external supply chains, which support the manufacture and service of all Boeing commercial airplanes.

 As leader of the external supply chain, Lund’s oversight encompasses nearly 3,000 suppliers from 41 countries; the external supply chain represents more than 65% of the cost to produce an airplane.
 Additionally, Lund has oversight of Boeing Fabrication, an internal, global supply chain of manufacturing sites and thousands of employees producing components for Boeing Commercial Airplanes (BCA), Boeing Defense, Space & Security (BDS) and Boeing Global Services.
 Fabrication, which is the largest supplier to BCA, has manufacturing business units in five U.S. states (Montana, Oregon, South Carolina, Utah, Washington state), Australia, Canada and the United Kingdom.

 From March 2013 to March 2019, Lund was the vice president and general manager of the 777/777X program, where she oversaw design, development, certification, production and delivery of all models of the Boeing 777 family of airplanes currently in production.
 She was also the leader for Boeing’s Everett, Wash. site where she oversaw regulatory compliance, community interaction and Delivery Center operations.